 SOAP

-Another huge contributor of plastic waste from Hawaii tourists is toiletries.
-Most toiletries come in a plastic bottle which just like single-use water bottles, get thrown into the trash after use.
+Another huge contributor to plastic waste from Hawaii tourists is toiletries.
+Most toiletries come in plastic packaging which, just like single-use water bottles, gets thrown into the trash after use.

-These are great as they remove the need for plastic and they are usually packaged in cardboard which is at least recyclable and sometimes composable.
-They are perfect for adding to your sustainable travel kit.
+These are great as they remove the need for plastic, and they are usually packaged in cardboard which is at least recyclable and sometimes composable.
+They are perfect for adding to your sustainable zero-waste kit.

 REEF SAFE SUNSCREEN

-It’s necessary as normal sunscreen is toxic to coral reefs and so by using reef safe sunblock
+It’s necessary as normal sunscreen is toxic to coral reefs, and so by using reef-safe sunblock, you are taking care of the planet and the animals in the ocean.

 ZERO WASTE DENTAL CARE